rskorikov/debian/README.md

-Postinstall script for Debian
+Postinstall script for Debian.
-The gial is the easy installation of custom XFCE DE
+The main goal is the installation of customized XFCE DE.